 ROMSfun’s Game Library

-The library appears frequently updated with new additions.
-Users can browse games by system, genre, and other filters.
+The site keeps adding new games.
+Users can search by system, genre, and more.

 Downloading ROMs from ROMSfun

-To download from ROMSfun, users simply navigate to a game’s page and click the “Download Now” button.
-The site utilizes direct download links rather than torrents.
+To download from ROMSfun, users just need to go to a game’s page and click “Download Now”.
+The site offers direct download links, not torrents.

-There are no wait times, speed throttling, or download limits.
-However, users must disable ad blockers and close pop-up notifications to access download links.
+There’s no waiting, speed limits, or download caps.
+But, users must turn off ad blockers and close pop-ups to get the links.

 Is ROMSfun Legal?
 The Legality of Downloading ROMs

 Is it legal to get ROMs from Romsfun?
 Downloading ROMs of games you don’t own is likely against copyright law.
-Sites hosting ROMs for many games, like Romsfun, have been sued by Nintendo.
+Sites like Romsfun have been sued by Nintendo.

-The law says making a backup copy of a game you own is okay.
-But downloading someone else’s backup copy or sharing your backup is illegal.
+It’s okay to make a backup copy of a game you own.
+But downloading someone else’s backup or sharing yours is illegal.

-Games will stay copyrighted for a very long time, maybe 70+ years.
-So you can’t just wait for copyright to expire on old games.
+Games stay copyrighted for a very long time, maybe 70+ years.
+So, waiting for copyright to expire on old games isn’t an option.

 If no company owns a game anymore, emulation is safer.
 But another company could own the rights now too.

-Using emulators themselves is usually fine, as long as you don’t share copyrighted games with them.
-Mobile app stores, Internet Archive, and GOG offer legal classic game options.
+Using emulators themselves is usually fine.
+Just don’t share copyrighted games with them.
+Legal classic game options are available on Internet Archive, GOG, and mobile app stores.

 While downloading ROMs carries risk, enforcing copyright perfectly may deny fans access to beloved old games.
 Balancing access and creators’ rights is complicated.